ros2/ros2_documentation/source/Tutorials/Topics/Understanding-ROS2-Topics.rst

   /turtle1/color_sensor
   /turtle1/pose

-``ros2 topic list -t`` will return the same list of topics but this time with the topic type appended in brackets:
+``ros2 topic list -t`` will return the same list of topics, this time with the topic type appended in brackets:

 .. code-block:: console